Berks County, Pennsylvania: Arts and culture

 The Old Morlatton Village in Douglassville is maintained by the Historic Preservation Trust of Berks County.
 The village is composed of four historic structures: White Horse Inn, George Douglass Mansion, Bridge keeper's House, and the Mouns Jones House, constructed in 1716, which is the oldest recorded building in the county.

+Wyomissing is home to The Nicholas Stoltzfus Homestead, constructed in 1771 by Old Order Amish emigrants Nicholas Stoltzfus and his family.
+Stoltzfus was among the small group of families who fled Europe to settle in Pennsylvania, marking the Homestead as a culturally and historically significant site for the estimated one million descendants of Nicholas Stoltzfus.

 West Reading in home to the annual Art on the Avenue, which reached its 25th year in 2019.

 Media

-Berks County has been home to several media sources, including:
+Berks County is home to several media outlets, including: